 The applicant shall be provided with a copy of this CORI policy and a copy of the criminal history (unless a copy was provided previously).
 The source(s) of the criminal history will also be revealed.
 The subject will then be provided with an opportunity to dispute the accuracy of the CORI record.
 Subjects shall also be provided a copy of DCJIS' Information Concerning the Process for Correcting a Criminal Record.
 It shall be the burden of the applicant to notify the Board when the CORI has been corrected so that a new CORI can be requested.
-Prior to denial of licensure under this Policy, applicants will be provided an opportunity to appear before the Board at a Board meeting.
+Pursuant to relevant case law and the provisions of M.G.L. c.
+30A, prior to denial of licensure, all applicants will be provided an opportunity to appear before the board at a board meeting.